-Emergency Operations Centers
+Fusion Centers vs. Emergency Operations Centers

 Emergency Operations Centers

-Maintain consistent staffing levels to provide ongoing information sharing coordination and support
+Owned and operated by state and local authorities.
+All maintain consistent staffing levels to provide ongoing information sharing coordination and support.

-Some have limited steady-state personnel, but augment staff during periods of crisis or EOC “stand-up”
+Primarily staffed by state and/or local partners with minimal federal participation.
+Some have limited steady-state personnel, but augment staff during periods of crisis or EOC “stand-up.”

-Collaborative Efforts of Fusion Centers and Emergency Operations Centers
+Collaborative Efforts of Fusion Centers and EOCs

 Continued collaboration between fusion centers and EOCs enables both to carry out their individual missions more efficiently:

 - Fusion centers can provide situational awareness to EOCs on emerging or potential threats so that they may be appropriately informed and prepared for activation;